domenic/promises-unwrapping/README.md

 # Promise Objects

-A Promise is an object that that is used as a place holder for the eventual results of a deferred (and possibly asynchromous) computation.
+A Promise is an object that is used as a placeholder for the eventual results of a deferred (and possibly asynchronous) computation.

 Any Promise object is in one of three mutually exclusive states: _fulfilled_, _rejected_, and _pending_: